Sasquire/Idems-Sourcing-Suite/README.md

 If you would like to contribute, please see the CONTRIBUTING.md file in this repository.

 ## License
 All of the code in this repository is licensed using the [unlicense](https://unlicense.org/).
 This means all the code is put in the public domain and can be used with no restrictions.
-For more information please see the LICENSE file.
+For more information, please see the LICENSE file.